nxrighthere/ENet-CSharp/README.md

 `Host.BytesReceived` returns the total number of bytes received during the session.

 `Host.Create(Address? address, int peerLimit, int channelLimit, uint incomingBandwidth, uint outgoingBandwidth)` creates a host for communicating with peers.
 The bandwidth parameters determine the window size of a connection which limits the number of reliable packets that may be in transit at any given time.
 ENet will strategically drop packets on specific sides of a connection between hosts to ensure the host's bandwidth is not overwhelmed.
-All the parameters are optional except the address and peer limit in a cases where the function is used to create a host which will listen to incoming connections.
+All the parameters are optional except the address and peer limit in cases where the function is used to create a host which will listen to incoming connections.

 `Host.Broadcast(byte channelID, ref Packet packet)` queues a packet to be sent to all peers associated with the host.